janelia-flyem/dvid/README.md

 When using DVID at scale, our team writes scripts using the [neuclease python library](https://github.com/janelia-flyem/neuclease).
 There are also other [DVID access libraries](#known-clients-with-dvid-support) used by our collaborators.

-For simple scenarios like just using DVID as a versioned key-value store, you can use HTTP requests to read and write data.
+For simple scenarios like just using DVID for branched versioning of key-value data, reading and writing data can be done with a few simple HTTP requests.

 ## More Information